-Penang National Park
+Penang National Park – Remote Beaches And Hiking Trails

-Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km!
-But it is not without its treasures!
+Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km but it is not without its treasures!

-Penang National Park Entrance Fee
+Entrance Fee

-It’s free for all visitors to enter Penang National Park.
-You only need to register at the entrance!
+It’s no longer free for all visitors to enter Penang National Park.
+It’s RM10 for locals, and RM50 for foreigners.
+And you still need to register at the entrance especially if you’re going in for a hike.

 Entrance To Penang National Park In Teluk Bahang